blusa/blog/_posts/2025-07-08-Ring-Buffers-for-realtime-video-recording.md

 So here's the thing nobody talks about enough: building production computer vision systems is way harder than just getting your model to work.
 All those Medium articles?
 They're garbage.
 They show you how to get 99% accuracy on CIFAR-10 and call it a day.

 Look, I've learned this the hard way: you can have the most accurate fall detection model in the world, but if you can't handle the video stream properly, it's just useless code.
-The gap between "my model works in Jupyter" and "my model works on a device someone's grandmother depends on" is huge.
+The same goes for autonomous vehicles that can't record near-miss incidents, robots that lose manipulation context, or AR systems that can't debug tracking failures.
+The gap between "my model works in Jupyter" and "my model works in the real world" is huge, whether that's an elderly care device, a Tesla, or a factory robot.

 Edge AI makes this even worse.
-You can't just rent bigger servers when your elderly care device needs to run on a Jetson Nano with 4GB of RAM.
+You can't just rent bigger servers when your elderly care device needs to run on a Jetson Nano with 4GB of RAM, or when your autonomous vehicle needs real-time processing in a moving car, or when your AR headset has strict power and thermal constraints.
 Suddenly you're dealing with:

 - Memory constraints that force you to think about every single frame
 - Concurrent programming (which, let's be honest, most of us avoided in school)